James Summers (educator)

-James Summers (5 July 1828 - 26 October 1891) was a British sinologist, an editor, a printer, and a cataloguer who made significant contributions to the study, teaching and knowledge dissemination of East Asian languages in the 19th century London.
+James Summers (5 July 1828 - 26 October 1891) was an English educator, sinologist, editor, printer and cataloguer who made significant contributions to the study, teaching and knowledge dissemination of East Asian languages in the 19th-century London.
 He began his career as a tutor at St. Paul's College, Hong Kong (1850–1851), before being appointed Professor of Chinese at King's College London, a position he held for two decades (1853–1873).

-Alongside his teaching career at King’s College London, Summers served as a cataloguer and archivist at the British Museum and the India Office Library, further establishing his experience and exposure to understand on East Asian texts, manuscripts and artefacts.
-He was the editor of Chinese and Japanese Repository (1863-1864), The Phoenix (1869; co-edited with Reinhold Rost).
+Alongside his teaching career at King's College London, Summers served as a cataloguer and archivist at the British Museum and the India Office Library, further establishing his experience and exposure to understand on East Asian texts, manuscripts and artefacts.
+He was the editor of The Chinese and Japanese Repository (1863-1864), The Phoenix (1869; co-edited with Reinhold Rost).
 In 1873, he was hired by the Meiji government of Japan to develop an English language curriculum at the Kaisei Gakuin, the precursor to Tokyo Imperial University, and is buried in the foreign cemetery in Yokohama.